Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

-Jake Campbell is in his second season at Air Force as an offensive backfield assistant coach.
-Campbell returns to his alma mater after four years at Claremont-Mudd-Scripps where he was offensive coordinator and quarterbacks coach last season.
+Jake Campbell is in his sixth season at Air Force as an offensive backfield assistant coach.
+Campbell returned to his alma mater after four years at Claremont-Mudd-Scripps where he was offensive coordinator and quarterbacks coach in 2011.
 He coached running backs his first three seasons.

-Campbell mentored two offensive MVPs (DJ Lillard `10 and Spencer Clark `11) at CMS.
+Campbell mentored two offensive MVPs (DJ Lillard, 2010 and Spencer Clark, 2011) at CMS.
 Lillard was the first running back to make first-team all-SCIAC since 2002 while Clark led the team in all-purpose yards in his senior campaign.

 Prior to joining the CMS football staff, Campbell served 10 years as an officer in the Air Force, reaching the rank of major.
 Campbell amassed over 1,000 flying hours as a pilot in the T-37, T-1A, and C-9A airframes.
 He flew the first stateside C-9A aircraft to deploy overseas in support of military operations in Kosovo.
 Campbell finished his military career as a contract negotiator.
 He was responsible for leading negotiating teams with Fortune 500 companies in contracts worth well over $400 million to deploy the widely known and frequently used Global Positioning System (GPS).

 Campbell spent one season at the Air Force Academy Prep School as an assistant football coach.
-His responsibilities were coaching the running backs and quarterbacks, as well as the offensive play calling duties.
-While at the Prep School, he helped develope numerous eventual Falcon football stars such as Scott McKay, Qualario Brown, Nate Beard, and Chris Jessup.
-Campbell was also a math instructor and taught Calculus.
+His responsibilities were coaching the running backs and quarterbacks, as well as the offensive play-calling duties.
+While at the Prep School, he helped develop numerous eventual Falcon football stars such as Scott McKay, Qualario Brown, Nate Beard and Chris Jessup.
+Campbell was also a math instructor and taught calculus.

 Campbell was also a Nike/SPARQ trainer and the lead running back coach for the Nike Football Training Camps held throughout the country.
 He has worked with some of the best athletes in the country, many who have gone on to professional and Division I careers.